ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 From amateur to maturity.

 It's moving this car seat to that car, then back again, then forgetting that your wife needs the car seat in her van so you turn around and take it back to her.
-Sometimes in parenthood, all you are is a simple pack mule.
-Many nights, after getting the kids bathed, calmed down, and successfully to bed, I collapse in a heap of spent energy and frayed emotions.
+Sometimes in parenthood, all you are is a pack mule.

 These are the dog days of young fatherhood.